 WELCOME TO KINESIOLOGY!

-Kinesiology faculty and staff
+Kinesiology faculty and staff (left to right)

 Welcome to the Department of Kinesiology at the University of the Fraser Valley.
 Kinesiology is the study of human movement, including anatomical, physiological, biomechanical, psychological, and sociological perspectives.
 Our program offers a Bachelor of Kinesiology (B.Kin.) degree program with two streams: Exercise Science and Pedagogy.